Front yard of a home with colourful shrubs, bright lawn, and tidy entryway showing curb appeal in every season.

 Lighting also plays a significant role.
 Soft, warm bulbs in clean fixtures create a welcoming glow that photographs well and feels safe at night.
 In Kingston’s shorter winter days, good lighting at the front step is not just attractive but practical.
 Two matching sconces or a single statement light above the door can make all the difference in setting the right tone.

 Seasonal touches finish the look.
 In summer, two planters with fresh greenery or flowers frame the door.
 In autumn, a simple wreath or mums in muted tones keep things cheerful without overwhelming.
-Winter calls for evergreen planters or a festive but understated wreath, paired with a clear, snow-free entry.
-Small details like these shift with the seasons, but together they convey to buyers that the home is looked after and inviting year-round.
+Winter calls for evergreen planters or a festive but understated wreath, paired with a clear, snow-free entrance.
+These minor details shift with the seasons, yet they inform buyers that the home receives good care and remains inviting throughout the year.

 Landscaping Basics That Last All Year